OSINTELProject/Rblogdown/content/Daily Rundown/blog-14.md

 [^1]: https://responsiblestatecraft.org/2021/10/20/revealed-how-biden-rejected-a-reasonable-way-forward-in-iran-deal-talks/
 [^2]: 1-on-1 with Rafael Grossi: A live interview with the Director General of the IAEA; https://youtu.be/rdPFEEdew4E
-[^3]:Here’s another link of the same info from another source. https://www.foreign.senate.gov/press/ranking/release/risch-meets-with-iaea-director-general-grossi
+[^3]: Here’s another link of the same info from another source. https://www.foreign.senate.gov/press/ranking/release/risch-meets-with-iaea-director-general-grossi

 [^4]: https://www.state.gov/special-envoy-malleys-regional-travel/